manjunath5496/Beginner-Python-Exercises/README.md

 ### **Question:**

-> ***Three positive numbers are present in a Python list.
+> ***Three positive numbers are present in a list.
 Write a program to determine whether the sum of the digits in each number is equal or not.
 If true, return true; otherwise, return false.***

 ---------------------------------------